Pin itRanked number one in Arizona by Golfweek for 15 of the past 16 years. Coore-Crenshaw minimalism on Fort McDowell Yavapai Nation land.

 Photo courtesy of Experience Scottsdale · Experience Scottsdale

 The land itself is exceptional.
-The course occupies open Sonoran Desert terrain with unobstructed views to the McDowell Mountains, Four Peaks, Red Mountain, and the ridgelines that define the eastern edge of the Phoenix metro.
-Saguaro cacti, the towering columnar species that have become the visual symbol of the region, populate the landscape in dense stands.
+The course sits in open Sonoran Desert with unobstructed views to the McDowell Mountains, Four Peaks, Red Mountain, and the ridgelines defining the eastern edge of the Phoenix metro.
+Saguaro cacti populate the landscape in dense stands.
 Coore and Crenshaw left the native desert largely intact, clearing only what was necessary for fairways, greens, and the paths between them.
-The result is a course where the playing surfaces feel carved from the desert rather than imposed upon it.
-From any point on the property, the views extend for miles in multiple directions.
-There is a sense of space here that the more developed courses closer to central Scottsdale cannot replicate.
+The result feels carved from the desert rather than imposed on it.
+From any point on the property, the views extend for miles.

-The routing takes full advantage of the terrain's subtle elevation changes.
-Unlike the flat links-style layout of the Talking Stick courses or the dramatic vertical shifts at Quintero, the Saguaro moves through gently rolling desert terrain where the ground shapes dictate approach strategies.
-The greens are firm, contoured, and designed to accept the ground game.
-A well-struck bump-and-run approach from 30 yards short of the green is often the smartest play, a trademark of Coore-Crenshaw design that rewards golfers who think about the shot after the ball lands rather than just the shot before it does.
+The routing uses subtle elevation changes through gently rolling desert.
+Greens are firm, contoured, and built to accept the ground game.
+A bump-and-run from 30 yards short is often the smartest play, a Coore-Crenshaw trademark that rewards thinking about the shot after the ball lands rather than just the shot before.

 Conditioning matches the ranking.
-The overseeded Bermuda fairways run firm and fast during peak season, and the greens are maintained to a standard that most daily-fee courses cannot approach.
-The course's tribal ownership means it operates independently of the large resort management companies, and the maintenance budget reflects a commitment to keeping the top ranking in Arizona.
-For 15 of the past 16 years, Golfweek has placed the Saguaro at number one among courses you can play in the state.
-That kind of consistency across different ranking panels and evaluation years speaks to a quality that is fundamental rather than cosmetic.
+Overseeded Bermuda fairways run firm and fast in peak season, and the greens hold a standard most daily-fee courses cannot approach.
+The tribal ownership operates independently of the large management companies, and the maintenance budget reflects a commitment to keeping the top ranking.

-Peak-season green fees of $219 to $309 place the Saguaro below TPC Stadium and Troon North Monument while delivering a course that, by most ranking methodologies, surpasses both.
-Summer rates drop to $69 to $109, which is remarkable for a course of this caliber.
-The summer heat is genuine, but a 6 AM tee time in June at $69 on the number-one-ranked course in Arizona represents one of the better values in American golf.
+Peak-season fees of $219 to $309 sit below TPC Stadium and Troon North Monument while delivering a course that, by most ranking methodologies, surpasses both.
+Summer rates drop to $69 to $109.
+A 6 AM tee time in June at $69 on the number-one-ranked course in Arizona is one of the better values in American golf, heat notwithstanding.

-There is a case to be made that the Saguaro is not just the best public course in Arizona but the best public desert course in the country.
-Coore and Crenshaw have designed courses in more dramatic settings and on more expensive real estate, but few where the land, the routing, and the sense of place align as completely as they do here.
+The Saguaro might be the best public desert course in the country.
+Coore and Crenshaw have built in more dramatic settings, but few where land, routing, and sense of place align as completely as they do here.

 Scottsdale, Arizona